jyrkioraskari/IFCtoLBD/IFCtoLBD_NodeJS/README.md

 npm test
 ```

-The test currently checks that `example.js` is valid JavaScript syntax.
+The test currently checks that the wrapper and example files are valid JavaScript syntax.

 ## Java And Classpath